APS-C: Canon

 Canon introduced the Canon EF-S line of lenses in 2003 alongside the 300D.
 These lenses place the rear of the lens closer to the camera's sensor (referred to as short back focus).
 EF-S lenses are compatible with Canon's APS-C digital SLRs, with the exception of the early Canon EOS D30, Canon EOS D60, and Canon EOS 10D, which predated the introduction of the mounting system.
 EF-S lenses will not physically mount on Canon's full-frame digital or 35mm film SLRs.
 More recently, the company introduced the EF-M line for its EOS M series of mirrorless interchangeable-lens cameras (MILCs).
 EF-M lenses will not physically mount on any Canon SLR, whether film or digital.
 The rear of an EF-M lens is considerably closer to the sensor or film plane than that of an EF (full-frame/35mm) or EF-S lens.
 Canon sells an optional adapter that allows EF-M bodies to accept all EF and EF-S lenses.

 Fujifilm

 Fujifilm debuted their X-mount range of lenses in early 2012.
 These lenses are designed for their X series cameras using APS-C sensors.

 Nikon

 Nikon makes DX format lenses for their line of APS-C digital cameras.
 These can be physically mounted to all Nikon digital and film SLR camera bodies since 1977.
 These lenses generally exhibit vignetting at shorter focal lengths when mounted on Nikon film bodies, but are typically usable at longer focal lengths.
 When mounted on a Nikon FX (full-frame) digital body, by default the camera will automatically adjust the viewfinder to depict the DX frame area and crop the captured images to the DX image size.
 This can be overridden by the user if desired.

+For its MILC Z-mount cameras, there is also a line of APS-C cameras, for which Nikon also makes DX format lenses.
+These can be physically mounted to all Nikon Z-mount cameras, and have a behavior similar to the previous F-mount lenses.